Limpanfx/Project-ALL/Python projects/Information.md

 - *A file can also include a .md file if more information regarding the project is needed.*

-- Websites can be hosted through [ngrok](https://dashboard.ngrok.com/get-started/setup/windows)
+- *Simple http sites can be hosted through [ngrok](https://dashboard.ngrok.com/get-started/setup/windows)*